xeger/awsume-1password-plugin/README.md

 ```

 In this example, when I assume roles via my AWS account 12345, I use an MFA token associated with the IAM user `tony` that I have configured in the [AWS Console](https://us-east-1.console.aws.amazon.com/iamv2/home).
-I have a corresponding 1Password named "AWS (12345, tony)"
-that looks like this:
+I have a corresponding 1Password named that looks like this:

 ![Example 1Password Item](docs/screenshots/1p-item.png "Example 1Password Item")

 ## Usage

 This plugin works automatically in the background; just `awsume` roles as you normally would, and it will invoke the `op` command to obtain TOTP tokens whenever AWSume requires one.

+## Troubleshooting

+If you experience any trouble, invoke `awsume` with the `--debug` flag and look for log entries that contain `1password`.

+The specific command that this plugin invokes is `op item get --otp "Profile Name Here"`; make sure it succeeds when you invoke it manually.

+If you can't solve your problem, [create a GitHub issue](https://github.com/xeger/awsume-1password-plugin/issues/new) with diagnostic details and we'll try to help you.